MTurkkila/WYJA/index.md

 #### Revising Your SciQua Methods
 Describe your sample and sampling procedure: To do

-Describe your measurument instrument: To do
+Describe your measurement instrument: To do

 Describe your research context: To do